-Deferred revenues are classified as short and long-term based on their contractual term and recognized as revenues at the time the respective elements are provided m.
-Advertising expenses:
+Deferred revenue includes amounts received from customers for which revenue has not yet been recognized.
+Deferred revenues are classified as short and long-term based on their contractual term and recognized as revenues at the time the respective elements are provided.

 The Company records a provision for estimated product returns based on its experience with historical product returns and other known factors.
-Such provisions amounted to \$ 910 and \$ 688 as of December 31, 2016 and 2015, respectively.
+Such provisions amounted to \$ 686 and \$ 910 as of December 31, 2017 and 2016, respectively.